 In the field of organic thermoelectric materials, doped PEDOT-derivatives are the reference material in terms of conductivity and stability.
 The efficiency of a PEDOT-based TEG can be improved by suitable processing.
-We investigate means to improve the processability and performance of these materials even further.
+We look at innovative ways to improve the processability and performance of these materials even further.

 Our work in this field was done within the research alliance HEiKA within the project PEDOT2.0 together with the Light Technology Institute of the KIT.

 If organic semiconductors are to be processed from the solution, the wettability of the substrate is a key issue.
 The surface tension of the fluid and the surface energy of the substrate have to be matched.
-One opportunity to improve the contact between inorganic substrates (e.g. ITO) with organic functional materials is the preparation of a thin, conductive organic layer on top.
-One established method to do so is to spin-coat doped polymers (like PEDOT:PSS in water) onto the substrate.
-One interesting alternative is electropolymerization: The conductive material is directly prepared onto the surface in question.
+One possibility to improve the contact between inorganic substrates (e.g. ITO) and organic functional materials is the application of a thin, conductive organic layer on top.
+An established method to do this is to spin-coat doped polymers (like PEDOT:PSS in water) onto the substrate.
+An interesting alternative is electropolymerization: The conductive material is directly produced on the surface in question.